abcdesktopio/docs/opsdocs/docs/index.md

 abcedeskop.io is an opensource free solution that offer secure desktops and applications on any device, network or digital workspace, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.

-This flexible working environment simplify usage like :
+This flexible working environment simplifies usage like

 - Telecommuting
 - Remote virtual desktop